8 Best Short-Term Investments for Growing Your Money

 If you do want to go down the traditional investing route (ie. stocks and bonds), then you can get started by finding a brokerage.

 If you thought you might need a small fortune to get begin investing – think again.
-Many online providers offer little to no account minimum so you could even start investing with $5
+In fact, some, like Acorns, allow you to start with as little as $5 by automatically investing your spare change.

 One of the good things about investing through a brokerage or online advisor is that you can keep your costs down quite significantly (thereby leaving you with more money to invest and reap returns from).